agentmodels/webppl-agents/scratch/gridworldSpec.md

 ## Gridworld spec

-Desirable features:
+### Custom gridworlds
+Make it easy for user to create custom gridworld:

-- one function for both stochastic and not.
+- single constructor function for both stochastic and not.
 - need some way of specifying terminal states (independent of specifying something as a named feature).
-- need clear way of adding labels and to visual display
+- add labels
+- remove references to restaurants. talk about terminals, landmarks, namedLocation.

 ```javascript
 var makeGridWorld = function(options){